Eczema (Atopic Dermatitis) Treatment

 Scope Of Improvement Using Homeopathy

-• The treatment time varies from one person to person depending on their constitution, age, and genetic background.
+- The treatment time varies from person to person depending on their constitution, age, and genetic background.

 Homeopathic Medicines For Eczema

-There are many homeopathic remedies that act efficiently in treating varied cases of eczema.
+Many homeopathic remedies act efficiently in treating varied cases of eczema.
 The remedies have been proven to correct the deranged immunity which is the basic cause of the disease.
 Homeopathic remedies, such as Natrum muriaticum, Silicea, Sulphur, and Thuja, are generally thought of for eczema.
 Other medicines, such as Mezereum, Borax, and Astacus fluviatilis, are recommended for eczema on the scalp.
 Graphites and nitric acid are exclusive remedies recommended for eczema on the hands and palms.

 Here's a brief summary of the mentioned homeopathic remedies:

-5. Mezereum: It is one of the best homeopathic medicine for scalp eczema characterized by thick scabs that ooze and bleed when scratched and often have intense itching and burning in the lesions.
+- Mezereum: It is one of the best homeopathic medicines for scalp eczema characterized by thick scabs that ooze and bleed when scratched and often have intense itching and burning in the lesions.
 The eczematous lesions are sensitive to touch and extend towards the forehead and neck.

-6. Borax: This homeopathic remedy is indicated for scalp eczema wherein the eruptions are dry and scaly and tend to crack easily with burning and stinging sensation.
+- Borax: This homeopathic remedy is indicated for scalp eczema wherein the eruptions are dry and scaly and tend to crack easily with a burning and stinging sensation.

 Our Experience In Treating Eczema At Life Force